oslokommune/okctl-upgrade/gists/helm-component-extraction/aws-loadbalancer-controller/README.md

 ### Install the AWS LoadBalancer Controller

 1. Edit the Makefile and set the variable(s) listed in the user input section
-2. Run `make values` to generate the values.yaml file
+2. Run `make configure` to generate the values.yaml file
 3. Run `make install` to install the component

 ## FAQ